Harrow-Hassidim-Lloyd algorithm without ancilla postselection

 The HHL algorithm requires postselection of an ancilla qubit in a quantum state $\ket{1}$ to produce a solution.
 Ancilla measurement in the $\ket{1}$ state has a non-unity probability, which leads to discarding part of the algorithm runs on a quantum processor.
 Consequently, discarding results leads to an increase in quantum processor running time.
 An amplitude amplification algorithm \cite{Brassard2002} is usually used after the HHL circuit to increase the probability of measuring ancilla in $\ket{1}$.
 This step requires $O(\kappa)$ repetitions of the amplitude amplification to make a success probability sufficiently high.
 Here $\kappa$ is a conditional number of the input matrix $A$, where $A$ represents a system of linear equations we want to solve.
 A running time of the HHL is $O(log(N)s^{2}\kappa^{2}/\epsilon)$\cite{Harrow2009}, where one $\kappa$ comes from the amplitude amplification step.
 Although adding only a polynomial (in $\kappa$) complexity overhead, the amplitude amplification step increases algorithm running time and introduces gate errors into computation when the algorithm is running on a NISQ device \cite{Preskill2018}.
 Until fault-tolerant quantum computation is available, the postselection step decreases the efficiency of the HHL algorithm.

+There were several works, which improve solution of linear systems on a quantum computer.
+In \cite{Ambainis2010}, a variable-time version of the amplitude amplification algorithm allows reducing dependence on conditional number from $\kappa^{2}$ to $\kappa \log^{3}{\kappa}$.
+In \cite{Childs2017}, a decomposition into a linear combination of unitary operations allows reducing dependence on precision from $1/\epsilon$ to $log(1/\epsilon)$.
+In \cite{Wossnig2018}, an algorithm for solving linear systems based on a quantum singular value estimation algorithm allows solving the problem for dense matrices.
+Finally, in recent paper \cite{Costa2022}, an algorithm for solving linear systems based on a discrete adiabatic theorem allows solving the linear problem with optimal query complexity of $O(\kappa \log(1/\epsilon))$.
+Still, there is surprising room for improvement in the original HHL algorithm.

 In this paper, we demonstrate conditions for running the HHL algorithm without postselection of the ancilla qubit.